goodylabs/frontend-developer-covid-19/README.md

 #### To run this application locally follow these steps

-First you have to install Node.js with NPM
-Clone this repository to your computer and navigate into it's root directory
+First you have to install Node.js with NPM, then clone or download this repository to your computer and navigate into it's root directory

 Run
 ```